mikefarah/yq/operators/multiply-merge.md

 Like the multiple operator in jq, depending on the operands, this multiply operator will do different things.
 Currently numbers, arrays and objects are supported.

 ## Objects and arrays - merging
-Objects are merged deeply matching on matching keys.
+Objects are merged _deeply_ matching on matching keys.
 By default, array values override and are not deeply merged.

+You can use the add operator `+`, to shallow merge objects, see more info [here](https://mikefarah.gitbook.io/yq/operators/add).

 Note that when merging objects, this operator returns the merged object (not the parent).
 This will be clearer in the examples below.